Databricks

 Using the PAT authentication method:

-- All team members that have access to the fabric can use the connection in their projects.
+- All team members who have access to the fabric can use the connection in their projects.

 - No additional authentication is required.
 Team members automatically inherit the access and permissions of the stored connection credentials.